charliewilco/downwrite/Readme.md

 > Bottomline: markdown is data.
 It is a method for describing semantics of data and is data itself.

+## Features

+This is meant to be a simple writing application with some key features:

+- Write wherever you are (even offline) in markdown
+- Share what you've written if you want
+- Upload a markdown file from your machine
+- Export to a static markdown file for your blog, etc.

 ## Setup

 This project uses [Yarn Workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/)